Sixty-miler: Post-war period

-Soon after the loss of Birchgrove Park, in March 1956, another aged R.W.
-Miller ship, William MacArthur, a large sixty-miler and interstate ship, had been banned by the Seaman's Union, who held that the ship was not seaworthy, and became the subject of an industrial dispute.
-She was the last sixty-miler to run aground on rocks, north of Port Jackson, on 14 October 1959, after which the then damaged ship was towed to Taiwan and scrapped.One of the most modern of the sixty-milers, the MV Stephen Brown—built in 1954—nearly came to grief, when some air-vents that had been closed off and some of the deck hatches lost their covers in the stormy seas.
+Soon after the loss of Birchgrove Park, in March 1956, another aged RW Miller ship, William MacArthur, a large sixty-miler and interstate ship, had been banned by the Seaman's Union, who held that the ship was not seaworthy, and became the subject of an industrial dispute.
+She was the last sixty-miler to run aground on rocks, north of Port Jackson, on 14 October 1959, after which the then damaged ship was towed to Taiwan and scrapped.

+One of the most modern of the sixty-milers, MV Stephen Brown—built in 1954—nearly came to grief, when some air-vents that had been closed off and some of the deck hatches lost their covers in the stormy seas.
 She began to fill, with the water gradually entering her holds, and developed a list.
 The hull sides at deck level began to go underwater, a circumstance very similar to that in the foundering of other sixty-milers.
-The MV Stephen Brown made it through the heads into Sydney Harbour and Captain Don Turner initially proposed to beach her at Lady Jane Beach (Lady Bay Beach) just inside South Head.
+MV Stephen Brown made it through the heads into Sydney Harbour and Captain Don Turner initially proposed to beach her at Lady Jane Beach (Lady Bay Beach) just inside South Head.
 That proved unnecessary.
 Instead the ship stood off the beach pumping out some of the water.
 She was then able to discharge her cargo at the CSR wharf at Pyrmont as intended.
-The MV Stephen Brown was probably saved only by her great stability.
+MV Stephen Brown was probably saved only by her great stability.
 Her ventilators and hatches were modified to decrease the risk of a reoccurrence.

 Hexham Bank had survived her time carrying coal as a sixty-miler but, in June 1978, while preparing to load construction aggregate ("blue metal") at Bass Point, she caught fire.
 All her crew were rescued.
 Her engine room was destroyed and the ship was deemed a "constructive loss" and scrapped.
 Her hulk later was later sunk off Sydney Heads.